Greenleaf & Crosby Building

 The Greenleaf & Crosby Building (1927) is known as one of the finest downtown works of Marsh & Saxelbye.
 The Greenleaf & Crosby clock was erected on the corner of Laura and Adams Streets in 1901.

-Greenleaf & Crosby Company planned to erect a six-story building on the northwest corner of Laura and Adams Street.
 The building was to have been designed in such a manner that it could be expanded to twelve stories at a later date.
+This shows the twelve storied building.
 The Laura and Adams street facades are extensively decorated with terra-cotta panels depicting griffins, eagles, urns, and floral motifs.
 The lower facade is highlighted by engaged pilasters and a grand two-story vaulted entrance.
-The building is well maintained and is one of the finest downtown works of Marsh and Saxelbye.

-Taylor, George Lansing, Jr.; Lance Taylor; Photographers -- Florida --Jacksonville; Photograph collections -- Florida -- Jacksonville; Commercial buildings-Florida-Jacksonville; Greenleaf and Crosby Building; Business offices; Marsh & Saxelbye-architects; Historic buildings; Duval County (Fl.); Jacksonville (Fl.)
+Taylor, George Lansing, Jr.; Lance Taylor; Photographers -- Florida --Jacksonville; Photograph collections -- Florida -- Jacksonville; Commercial buildings-Florida-Jacksonville; Historic buildings; Greenleaf & Crosby Building; Business offices; Marsh & Saxelbye-architects; Duval County (Fl.); Jacksonville (Fl.)